groovyxw/Algorithm/Breadth-First Search/Maze/readme.md

 BFS : find the shortest path

-DFS : find the path
+DFS : find one path

 We will use BFS algorithm to solve the maze problem here.